ivanroguerre/personal-expenses-management/README.md

 ### Iterative Development & Enhancements

-After the initial MVP was delivered, the project underwent several iterations to improve user experience and functionality.
+After the initial MVP was delivered, the project underwent several iterations to improve user experience and functionality and to adjust to the project requirements.
 This demonstrates that AI-assisted development isn't just about the initial build—it's also effective for iterative improvements and feature refinements.

 #### Dashboard Chart Evolution